MLonghurst/chess/README.md

 # Chess Position

 Chess Position is a object-oriented chess validator that follows clean code principles.
 The class `Position` can do the following:
-* Import a chess position in Fordyce-Edwards Notation (FEN).
+* Create a new chess position from a Fordyce-Edwards Notation (FEN) string.
 * Generate all legal moves from this position.
 * Update the position after a selected move.
-* Export a chess position in FEN.
+* Export a chess position in FEN string.